Annual Registration Canvass 2021

 Citizens of the Republic of Ireland or other European Union (EU) member states

-Anonymous registration was set up to help individuals whose safety would be at risk (or where the safety of other people at the same address as them would be at risk) if their name or address was listed on the electoral register – for example a person who has fled domestic abuse.
+Anonymous registration can help individuals whose safety would be at risk (or where the safety of other people at the same address as them would be at risk) if their name or address was listed on the electoral register – for example a person who has fled domestic abuse.

 To register anonymously